 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!

 - Strawberry Butter

 - ½ cup good quality strawberry preserves

-- Place the milk in a bowl and microwave on high for 2 minutes, or until warm to the touch.
+- Place the milk in a bowl (or 4-cup measuring cup) and microwave on high for 2 minutes, or until warm to the touch.

-- Sift the flour, salt, and baking powder together in a large mixing bowl.
+- Sift the flour, salt, and baking powder together into a large mixing bowl.

-- Crack the eggs into the stand mixer fitted with a whisk.
+- Add the eggs into the stand mixer fitted with a whisk.
 Beat on medium speed for about 3 minutes, until foamy and pale in color.

 - Turn down the mixer to low and add the warm milk.